digitalcredentials/tls-did/doc/did-method-spec.md

 ## TLS-DID Operations

 In this section we describe the four operations each DID method must specify.

+**Note** that in the following mean the Second-Level-Domain and Top-Level-Domain when we use "domain".
 ### Create

-To create a TLS-DID we deploy a smart contract to the Ethereum blockchain.
-We register the contract in the TLS-DID registry smart contract with its TLS-DID method-specific identifier (a domain). **Note** that we do not verify the correctness of an association between a TLS-DID and a domain on creation.
+To create a TLS-DID we deploy a TLS-DID smart contract linked to a domain using the domain's TLS key pair to the Ethereum blockchain and register the contract in the TLS-DID registry smart contract with its TLS-DID method-specific identifier (domain).

+Prerequisites:

+- TLS key pair (TLS certificate & TLS encryption key) issued by trusted Certificate Authority
+- TLS certificate chain without root certificate
+- Ethereum account with sufficient funds

+Creating the initial tls-did:

+1. Deploy TLS-DID smart contract
+2. Store the domain in TLS-DID smart contract
+3. Store the TLS certificate chain in TLS-DID smart contract
+3. Store a signature(hash(TLS-DID smart contract's address, domain, TLS certificate chain)) in the TLS-DID smart contract.
+4. Store the domain and the TLS-DID smart contract address in the TLS-DID registry smart contract

+**Note** that we do not verify the correctness of the link between a TLS-DID and a domain on creation.
 Therefore, anyone can register a smart contract with any identifier.
-Thats why we verify each smart contract in the [read/resolve](#read) operation.
+We verify the link in the [read/resolve](#read) operation.

 ### Update

 We store the DID documents data in the [TLSDID Contract](#TLSDID-Contract).
 We store data as a combination of path and value.
 Currently we only support string values.
 Furthermore, we do not check the data, this means, that you are responsible that the data you add, adheres to the [DID document data model specification](https://www.w3.org/TR/did-core/#data-model).

 Only the controller of the Ethereum account that created the [TLSDID Contract](#TLSDID-Contract) can update the contract and after each data update, the [TLSDID Contract's](#TLSDID-Contract) signature is updated using the TLS private key.

+Prerequisites:

+- TLS encryption key
+- Ethereum account with sufficient funds that created the [TLSDID Contract](#TLSDID-Contract)

+Updating the DID document:

+1. Store path-value pair in TLS-DID smart contract
+2. Overwrite the signature(hash(TLS-DID smart contract's address, domain, TLS certificate chain, path-value pairs)) in the TLS-DID smart contract

 As an extension to the DID document standard we allow you to store an expiry date in the [TLSDID Contract](#TLSDID-Contract).
 The [read/resolve](#read) operation interprets the [TLSDID Contract](#TLSDID-Contract) to be invalid and does not resolve the DID if the current date is later then the stored expiry date.